Alice E. Smith

 Alice E. Smith is an American industrial engineer whose research concerns analysis, modeling, and mathematical optimization of complex systems in manufacturing, business planning, advanced materials, and communication networks, with an emphasis on nature-inspired computation with operations research and statistical methods.
-She is the Joe W. Forehand, Jr. Distinguished Professor of Industrial and Systems Engineering at Auburn University, with a joint appointment in the Department of Computer Science and Software Engineering.
 In 2025 she was elected to the National Academy of Engineering for advancements in computational intelligence applied to modeling and optimization of complex systems.
+She is the Endowed Shelby Distinguished Professor for both the Mechanical Engineering and Computer Science departments at the University of Alabama at Tuscaloosa.

 Education

 Smith earned a B.S.C.E from Rice University, where she majored in civil engineering, and an MBA from Saint Louis University (1988).
 She completed her Ph.D. in engineering management and systems engineering at Missouri University of Science and Technology (1991) and later earned a B.A. in Spanish from Auburn University.

 Career

 From 1979 to 1989 Smith worked at Southwestern Bell Corporation as an engineer and engineering manager.
 She joined the University of Pittsburgh faculty in 1991 (assistant professor; associate professor in 1996).
 In 1999 she moved to Auburn University as professor and chair of Industrial and Systems Engineering (1999–2011).
 Her endowed positions at Auburn include Philpott–WestPoint Stevens Professor (2001), W. Allen and Martha Reed Professor (2012), Joe W. Forehand/Accenture Distinguished Professor (2015), and Joe W. Forehand, Jr. Distinguished Professor (2023).
 During her chair tenure the department saw significant growth in enrollment, research funding, private support, facilities, and national ranking.
+Since 2026, she is also an Endowed Shelby Distinguished Professor for both the Mechanical Engineering and Computer Science departments at the University of Alabama at Tuscaloosa.